theNewDynamic/thenewdynamic.org/content/article/2017-10-03-interview-hugo-lead-developer.md

 ---
 title: Interview with Bjørn Erik Pedersen, Hugo lead developer
-published: true
-date: "2017-10-03 08:45:36 +0200"
+date: 2017-10-03 08:45:36 +0200
 author: Frank Taillandier
-description: "As Hugo is getting more and more popular and fast, we ask a few questions to Bjørn Erik Pedersen, the current lead developer, about the past, present and future of Hugo."
+description: As Hugo is getting more and more popular and fast, we ask a few questions to Bjørn Erik Pedersen, the current lead developer, about the past, present and future of Hugo.
-image: /uploads/2017/hugo-bjorn-erik-pedersen.jpg
+image: "/uploads/2017/hugo-bjorn-erik-pedersen.jpg"
-permalink: /article/interview-hugo-lead-developer/
+permalink: "/article/interview-hugo-lead-developer/"
+tool:
+- tool/hugo.md
+link: ''

 ---
 [Hugo](/tool/hugo/) has become one of the most popular static site generator over the last couple of years.
 Partly because it's the fastest out there: it only takes 1ms for Hugo to build a page.
 Yes, that's 1000 pages per second and that's pretty impressive if you ask me.
 But speed isn't the only reason to adopt Hugo - who is fast reaching the [20K on GitHub](https://github.com/gohugoio/hugo).

 Hugo comes also with handy features like partials, shortcodes, i18n, custom outputs (JSON, AMP, epub, Atom, etc.), nested sections and so on… And features and releases keep up coming at a good pace.
 Since v0.14, [Bjørn Erik Pedersen](https://github.com/bep) has taken the lead on development, we took the opportunity to ask him a few questions about this open source project.